ADR-011: Runtime Message Routing

 Context

-The runtime's Router layer dispatches incoming frames to handlers.
+The runtime needs a message routing layer between the session (which delivers decoded frames) and application logic (which handles RPC, events, and custom protocols).
 The existing specs define subject namespaces (ADR-006, ADR-008) and RPC envelope structure (ADR-010), but do not specify:

 - How handlers are registered and matched